VanCoug veteran stories

 Hello, everyone.
 I am a senior majoring in human resource management/personnel psychology.
 Before attending college I served 22 years in the United States Marine Corps.
 Among my military assignments, I served as a senior enlisted advisor, Marine Corps martial arts instructor, detachment commander as a Marine security guard at American embassies, team leader of the Military Security Force for the chairman of the Joint Chiefs of Staff at the Pentagon, bandmaster and musician.
 I also served three tours in combat with the 1st Marine Division.
 I chose WSU Vancouver for its excellent reputation, gorgeous campus, proximity and small school feel, even though it is a major university.
 I enjoy the quality and professionalism of the professors.
 Classes are engaging because the professors are committed not only to helping students understand the subject material but also to applying the knowledge outside the classroom.
 My advice to new students is to develop solid time management skills for studying.
 I have found it extremely helpful to have a daily and weekly plan for staying on top of school studies.
 Make a point never to fall behind in any of your classes!

 Hi everyone!
-My name is Jared, and I’m a senior majoring in Psychology.
-I am an Air Force veteran.
+My name is Jared, and I’m an Air Force veteran.
 I spent the majority of my military career working and maintaining the B52h Bombers at Minot AFB, ND.
 WSU Vancouver was my first choice because of the reputable Psychology and Science programs.
 I wanted to go to a smaller campus and that’s my favorite part about WSU Vancouver.
-I’ve had the opportunity to develop connections with my professors and that has facilitated greater learning potential and career progression.
+I had the opportunity to develop connections with my professors and that has facilitated greater learning potential and career progression.
 I worked as a VA Work Study which allowed me to meet a lot of people and get involved on campus.
 My advice to students is to apply for financial aid by filing the FAFSA on time.
 Especially veterans, you can use both financial aid and VA benefits, so take advantage of it!